-Did you participate in the Great Backyard Bird Count?
-I forgot about it again this year.
-My kids are very interested in learning about birds, so I came up with a plan B. Each day this week we will go on a bird hunt and see what type of bird we can spy with our little eye.
+Are you participating in the Great Backyard Bird Count?
+My kids are very interested in learning about birds, so I came up with some bird activities to last through the month.
+Each day this week we will go on a bird hunt and see what type of bird we can spy with our little eye.
 We’ll pick one to study more in-depth.
 To help us, I created a simple notebooking page to record our findings:

 We’ll also revisit some of the previous bird activities we have done in the past.

 Learning About Birds: Activities from Spell Outloud

 1. The Handbook of Nature Study Outdoor Hour has a ton of great links, printables, and information on birds.
 This is a site to bookmark!

 2. Birds Preschool Pack by Homeschool Creations–free printable pages.